Aquafortis/aqua-theme-colors/README.md

 Use a darker color for your Secondary color.
 This will be the nav background, text and buttons hover colors.

-You can view a demo of the Aqua theme at [deltatheme.com](https://deltatheme.com/bludit/aqua/)
+You can view a demo of this theme at [deltatheme.com](https://deltatheme.com/bludit/aqua/)

 Don't forget to download our AddToAny social sharing plugin from [Bludit](https://github.com/dignajar/bludit-plugins)